Dcarlton25/osticket-prereqs/README.md

 <img src="https://i.imgur.com/7U4wCcp.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-First, you need to go to https://portal.azure.com
+First, you will need to go to https://portal.azure.com and then click on Resourse Groups.
+Then click on create resource group, and give the resource group a name.
+After naming your resource group you will have to click "review + create" at the bottom of the screen.
+Next, click "create" one additional time and now you should have an active resource group.
 </p>
 <br />